-If a student fails their shelf exam, they will receive an Incomplete for the clerkship and retake the exam at the end of the year.
-Students :
+If a student fails their shelf exam, they will receive an Incomplete for the clerkship and retake the exam at the end of the year during the remediation dates.

+Students:

-- will not receive a Fail on their transcript if they pass the reexamination. - will not be eligible for a final grade of honors if the final grade calculation would earn the student honors, they will receive high pass as a final grade.
-Students would still be eligible to receive a clinical honors. - If a student fails the reexamination, they will have Fail on their transcript, and have to remediate the clerkship.
+- Will not receive a Fail on their transcript if they pass the reexamination. - Will not be eligible for a final grade of honors if the final grade calculation would earn the student honors, they will receive high pass as a final grade. - Will still be eligible to receive a clinical honors.

+Fails the reexamination, they will have Fail on their transcript and have to remediate the clerkship.